01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You receive 8 Gem 💎. (🌕 Wait beneath the moonlight.)<br>
 You walk away and find a few coins.
-You receive 3 Red Pansy 🌺. (🚶 Ignore it.)
+You receive 3 Red Pansy 🌺. (🚶 Ignore it.)<br>
+You walk away, curious but cautious.
+You receive 50 Coins 🪙. (🏳️ Skip the lunar ritual.)
 <br><br>
 **Screenshots**:<br>
 <img